iuravic/duktig-core/README.md

 <a name="dependency-resolution"></a>
 ## Dependency resolution

-As with any standard PHP DI container, the constructor parameter type hinting is used to provide dependency injection.
+As with other standard PHP DI containers, the constructor parameter type hinting is used to provide dependency injection.
 The following entites in the framework are resolved by the container:

 - services
 - controllers